basaran/awesomewm-machina/README.md

 - Rotational Shifting
 Relocate clients clock wise or counter clock wise.

+- Shuffling
+Go backward or forward in a region, and it will cycle the clients inside that area.

 - Auto-Hide Floating Windows
 Often times, the floating windows pollutes your background if you are using `useless-gaps`.
 Machina will hide those for you, but they can still be accessed through your window-switcher such as Rofi.